supervisely-ecosystem/yolov5/README.md

  YOLOv5 Collection consists of the following apps:

 1. [Train YOLOv5](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%252Fyolov5%252Fsupervisely%252Ftrain) - start training on your custom data.
-Just run app from the context menu of your project, choose classes of interest, configure training metaparameters and augmentations and monitor training metrics in realtime.
-All training artifacts including weights will be saved to Team Files.
+Just run app from the context menu of your project, choose classes of interest, train/val splits, configure training metaparameters and augmentations, and monitor training metrics in realtime.
+App automatically converts all labels to rectangles.
+All training artifacts including model weights will be saved to Team Files and can be easily downloaded.

 <img src="https://i.imgur.com/RkVzrLC.png" width="350px"/>